 2. Animal lanterns

-During the Festival of Lights you can find all of the larger-than-life animal lanterns (over 50 of them in total!) placed throughout the zoo.
-Some of them are also included in the special Seek & Find challenge!
+During the Festival of Lights you can find all of the larger-than-life animal lanterns (over 65 of them in total!) placed throughout the zoo.
+Some of them (like the Merry Manatee Lanterns) are also included in the special Seek & Find challenge!

 You can also search for Fiona fairy statues in Fiona’s Fairyland and take advantage of a 360-degree backdrop photo opp in Fiona’s Freeze Frame.